Working with Images

 To load images into the document, do one of the following:

 All these methods receive as a parameter the PrepareImageMode object, which allows you to specify different parameters of image preprocessing.
-Create this object by calling the IEngine::CreatePrepareImageMode function, then change its properties as necessary, and then pass it to a function that requires it.
+Call the IEngine::CreatePrepareImageMode method to create this object, change its properties as necessary, and then pass it to one of the methods mentioned above.

 ImageDocument structure

 • Gray plane.
 This is the gray copy of the source image.
-The copy is deskewed or non-deskewed, depending on the internal file preparation mode (see the description of the IPrepareImageMode::CorrectSkewMode object).
 If the source image was black-and-white, this page is the same as the black-and-white plane.

 • Color plane.
 This is the color copy of the source image.
-The copy is deskewed or non-deskewed, depending on the internal file preparation mode (see the description of the IPrepareImageMode::CorrectSkewMode object).
 If the source image was black-and-white, this page is the same as the black-and-white plane; if it was gray, this page is the same as the gray plane.

 Image modification